cristiklein/simpy/docs/topical_guides/monitoring.rst

 - For *PreemptiveResource*, you may want to measure how often preemption occurs over time.

-This list is not exhaustive, but should cover the most relevant things.
-As you can see you could possibly gather a lot of data from resources but most simulations we are aware don't need any resource monitoring at all or require only a small subset of the things listed above.
-So instead of implementing a resource monitoring system that probably misses the requirements of most users, we left the resources unmonitored by default.

 In contrast to your processes, you don't have direct access to the code of the built-in resource classes.
-One way to add monitoring capabilities to resources is monkey-patching.
-This makes resource monitoring a bit more complex, however.
+But this doesn't prevent you from monitoring them.

+Monkey-patching some of a resource's methods allows you gather all the data you need.

-Here is a generic example that demonstrate how you can add callbacks to a resource that get called just before or after a *get / request* or *put / release* event:
+Here is an example that demonstrate how you can add callbacks to a resource that get called just before or after a *get / request* or a *put / release* event:

 .. code-block:: python